vulogov/rust_dynamic/README.md

 * String, internally represented as String
 * Pair, as a pair of dynamic values
 * List, as a list of dynamic values
+* Matrix, as a 2D collection of of vynamic values allocated in a logical grid.
 * Binary, as a Vector of u8 values
 * Nanosecond grade timestamp
 * Any dynamically-typed object wrapped in envelope